dsd993/Postdoc_Works/MeanSquaredDisplacement/README.md

 ### Requirements

 * This code requires dump files named "DumpFile.TimeStep" sorted based on atom-ids and has to be in the following format: "id mol type q mass xu yu zu ix iy iz"
-* xu, yu, zu refers to unwrapped coordinates
+* xu, yu, zu refers to unwrapped coordinate

 ### Required files